blockchainfoundryinc/syscoin-address-notifier/README.md

 ```

 ### Event Channels
-Clients can listen for `hashblock` channel for events or events specific to an address by subscribing to that address as a channel.
+Clients can listen for events by subscribing to a hashblock channel or an address-specific channel.

 _Subscribing to the `hashblock` channel:_
 ```